Why do I need travel insurance for Cyprus?

 Finally, don’t delay the start of your travel insurance policy until the day you are due to go away.
 If you do, you’ll have no cover in between booking your holiday and flying - and if for any reason you are forced to cancel the trip you have planned, you could end up seriously out of pocket.

-What’s more, your EHIC will not cover the cost of repatriating you to the UK, would not cover the expenses of a friend or family member who had to stay in Cyprus to help look after you during an illness, and of course provides no protection in the event of other emergencies, such as your possessions being lost or stolen.
+An EHIC does not cover the cost of repatriating you to your home country, would not cover the expenses of a friend or family member who had to stay in Cyprus to help look after you during an illness, and of course provides no protection in the event of other emergencies, such as your possessions being lost or stolen.

 Top travel tips for Cyprus